-Due to its high volatility (Henry constant of 966.03 Pam3Mol-1), 1,3,5-TCB is expected to be distributed from water to air.
-In the air, 1,3,5-TCB is persistent (estimated half life 24 days) and may be transported via air for several thousand kilometres.
-Distributed by this pathway also to remote areas, 1,3,5-TCB will be deposited there again to soil or water, where it may be even more persistent, e.g. due to lower temperatures.
+Due to its high volatility (Henry constant of 282.16 Pam3Mol-1), 1,2,3-TCB is expected to be distributed from water to air.
+In the air, 1,2,3-TCB is persistent (estimated half life 57 days) and may be transported via air for more than several thousand kilometres.
+Distributed by this pathway also to remote areas, 1,2,3-TCB will be deposited there again to soil or water remaining where it may be even more persistent e.g. due to lower temperatures.

-Model calculations confirm the expected potential for long-range transport, as both the OECD P{ov} and LRTP Screening Tool and ChemRange yield a long-range transport potential that is in the same order of magnitude for 1,3,5-Trichlorobenzene and for the POPs PCB 101, 153 and 28.
-Thus, it can be concluded that 1,3,5-Trichlorobenzene is persistent in air and has a high long-range transport potential.
+Model calculations confirm the expected potential for long-range transport, as both the OECD P{ov} and LRTP Screening Tool and ChemRange yield a long-range transport potential that is higher for 1,2,3-Trichlorobenzene than for the POPs PCB 101, 153 and PCB 28.
+Thus, it can be concluded that 1,2,3-Trichlorobenzene is persistent in air and has a high long-range transport potential.